SamDecrock/node-http-ntlm/README.md

 * [NTLM Authentication Scheme for HTTP](https://web.archive.org/web/20200724074947/https://www.innovation.ch/personal/ronald/ntlm.html)
 * [LM hash on Wikipedia](http://en.wikipedia.org/wiki/LM_hash)

-## Contributing
+## Tests

 Running tests in an open source package is crucial for ensuring the quality and reliability of the codebase.
 When you submit code changes, it's essential to ensure that these changes don't break existing functionality or introduce new bugs.

+Tests are written with Mocha.

-To run the unit tests, simply run
+To run tests, simply run:

-    node ./tests/unittests.js

-All tests should return `true`

-To run the integration tests, first start the NTLM server with

-    node ./tests/integrationtests-server.js

-Next, run the integration tests with:

-    node ./tests/integrationtests.js
+    npm test

+Note that the integration tests start up a simple express.js server with NTLM support.
+You might see some extra debugging info from that server when running integration tests.

 ## License (MIT)